eldada/kubeless-demo/README.md

 # Serverless on Kubernetes with Kubeless
-This repository has a basic demo of running serverless on Kubernetes using [Kubeless](https://github.com/kubeless/kubeless).
+This repository has a basic step-by-step demo of running serverless functions on [Kubernetes](https://kubernetes.io/) using [Kubeless](https://github.com/kubeless/kubeless).

 The demo includes deploying Kubeless to [Minikube](https://github.com/kubernetes/minikube) and deploying two example functions.